Permafrost/TundraTN/README.md

       If a `$concurrency` <= 1 is specified, tasks will be processed sequentially on the main thread.
     * `$ordered?` is an optional boolean flag which when `true` processes tasks in ascending task creation order.
-When `true`, the `$concurrency` setting has no effect, because ordered processing necessarily requires a single thread of execution.
 Defaults to `false`, if not specified.
-    * `$suspend?` is an optional boolean flag which when `true` and `$ordered?` is also `true`, will automatically suspend the queue when all retries of a task are exhausted.
-At this point, the exhausted task's retry count is reset to 0, the task is requeued to the front of the queue, and the queue is suspended, requiring manual intervention is to resolve the queue processing error.
-This flag has no effect when `$ordered?` is `false`, and defaults to `false` if not specifed.
+    * `$suspend?` is an optional boolean flag which when `true` will automatically suspend the queue when all retries of a task are exhausted.
+At this point, the exhausted task's retry count is reset to 0, the task is requeued to the front of the queue, and the queue is suspended, requiring manual intervention to resolve the queue processing error.
+Defaults to `false` if not specifed.
     * `$retry.limit` is the number of times a failed task will be retried if no retry settings are present on the receiver's profile.
 Defaults to 0 (no retries), if not specified.